 Alma's third recorded sermon, which occupies most of chapter 9, was delivered under contentious conditions in the city of Ammonihah.
-In an effort to postpone arrest (v 7), he opened his address by scolding his listeners for not remembering "that our father, Lehi, was brought out of Jerusalem by the hand of God" (v 9).
+In an effort to postpone arrest (see Alma 9:7), he opened his address by scolding his listeners for not remembering "that our father, Lehi, was brought out of Jerusalem by the hand of God" (Alma 9:9).
 The same point is made twice in Alma 9:22.
-The description of the Son of God as one who will be "quick to hear the cries of his people" (v 26) also exhibits ties to the exodus of Israelites from Egypt: God heard the cries of the children of
+The description of the Son of God as one who will be "quick to hear the cries of his people" (Alma 9:26) also exhibits ties to the Exodus of the Israelites from Egypt: God heard the cries of the children of Israel (see Exodus 3:7, 9; see also Exodus 6:5).
+That Alma raised the issue of remembering "the captivity of [their] fathers" illustrates that Alma was obedient to the angel's command that he remember it (see Mosiah 27:16) and that he felt it important to observe this instruction in his preaching (see Alma 36:2, 28-29).
+His subsequent reference to "a state of endless misery and woe" for the unrepentant, and his warning that God "will utterly destroy you from off the face of the earth" (Alma 9:11-12) both recall the misery that Alma felt and the destruction that he feared during his three-day ordeal

-Israel (Ex 3:7, 9; compare 6:5).
-That he raised the issue of remembering "the captivity of their fathers" illustrates that Alma was obedient to the angel's command that he remember it (Mosiah 27:16) and that he felt it important to observe this instruction in his preaching (eg, Alma 36:2, 28-29).
-His subsequent reference to "a state of endless misery and woe" for the unrepentant, and his warning that God "will utterly destroy you from off the face of the earth" (Alma 9:11-12) both recall the misery that Alma had felt and the destruction that he had feared during his three-day ordeal (Alma 36:11-16).
-Moreover, the reason for warning the people of Ammonihah of impending divine annihilation was the same as the destruction threatened by the angel against Alma so that they would no longer lead others astray, a notion also at home in the Exodus (Deut 20:17-18).
+(see Alma 36:11-16).
+Moreover, the reason for warning the people of Ammonihah of impending divine annihilation was the same as the angel's reason for threatening Alma and his brethren with destruction: so that they would no longer lead others astray, a notion also at home in the Exodus (see Deuteronomy 20:17-18).
 The words of the angel to Alma were: "If thou wilt of thyself be destroyed, seek no more to destroy the church of God" (Alma 36:9, 11).
-To the people of Ammonihah Alma said in turn, "If ye persist in your wickedness... ye shall be visited with utter destruction. . . .
+To the people of Ammonihah Alma said in turn, "If ye persist in your wickedness . . . ye shall be visited with utter destruction. . . .
 For [God] will not suffer you that ye shall live in your iniquities, to destroy his people" (Alma 9:18-19).

-In contrast, God's wondrous power to deliver was not only apparent in the orchestrated escapes of his people in the past but also in "the salvation of their souls" which comes about "according to the power and deliverance of Jesus Christ" (Alma 9:28).
-Once again, the focus on terms such as "power" and "deliverance" recollects exodus-like events while at the same time describing the most marvelous of all deliverances, the atonement of Jesus Christ.
+In contrast, God's wondrous power to deliver was not only apparent in the orchestrated escapes of His people in the past but also in "the salvation of their souls" which comes about "according to the power and deliverance of Jesus Christ" (Alma 9:28).
+Once again, the focus on terms such as power and deliverance recollects Exodus-like events while at the same time describing the most marvelous of all deliverances, the Atonement of Jesus Christ.
 Finally, Alma's reference to the Final Judgment recalls another element in his description of his three-day ordeal.
-To the people of the city he issued this warning: "I say unto you, that it shall be more tolerable for [the Lamanites] in the day of judgment than for you, if ye remain in your sins" (v 15).
+To the people of the city he issued this warning: "I say unto you, that it shall be more tolerable for [the Lamanites] in the day of judgment than for you, if ye remain in your sins" (Alma 9:15).
 The sense is clear.
-For the people of Ammonihah, the Judgment will be terrible.
+For the people of Ammonihah, the Judgment would be terrible.
 On this matter, Alma could speak with poignant feeling.
 When he had been forced into a harried contemplation of his own sins, Alma came to wish that he "could be banished and become extinct both soul and body, that I might not be brought to stand in the presence of my God, to be judged of my deeds" (Alma 36:15).